eshan20000/BlackBoard-Automation-System/README.md

 You can open and leave your program overnight if you want.
 It will automatically open the class when the time comes!

 Enjoy and do give the feedback!

+Final Note: This project was just for fun!
+I take no responsibility for your attendance if you get caught using this program.
+Also this program in no means any kind of insult of Chandigarh University or its staff.